aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/indexof/_index.md

 ---
 title: IndexOf
 second_title: Aspose.Sildes for .NET API Reference
-description: Returns the zero-based index of the first occurrence of a shape in the collection.
+description: Returns the zero-based index of the first occurrence of the specified shape in the collection.
 type: docs
 weight: 210
 url: /aspose.slides/ishapecollection/indexof/